codetriplett/stew/preview/markdown.md

 ## Headings

-Headings are created by placing `#` symbols and a space before your text.
-Six sizes are supported, from largest to smallest, based on the number of symbols you use.
-Alternatively, the two largest sizes can be created by putting a string of `=` or `-` symbols directly below your text.
+Headings are created by placing `#` symbols before your text.
+Six sizes are supported, based on the number of symbols you use.
+Alternatively, a line of `=` or `-` symbols can be set below your Heading to create the two two largest sizes.

 ```demo markdown
 # Largest